 Working with encaustic medium and hand ground pigments, I paint on Washi paper, wood and stone.
 My inspiration is drawn from my engagement with natural environments and my curiosity; fueled by a life of asking questions and reading philosophy.

-Color saturation, an expressionistic painting style and a sense of the inherent spirituality of the natural world guide my art practice.
-I purposely present a world without human figures; though the effects of humanity are apparent in many of my pieces.
+Color, organic shapes, and a sense of the inherent spirituality of the natural world guide my art practice.

-Encaustic painting is a painting technique that uses heated beeswax, tree resin (damar) and pigments to paint (or print) on porous surfaces such as wood, stone, paper and animal hides.
+Encaustic painting is a painting technique that uses heated beeswax, tree resin (damar) and pigments to paint (or print) on porous surfaces such as wood, stone, and paper.

-It dates back over 2,000 years and has been used by the Egyptians on Sarcophagi and temple paintings; the Greeks and Romans on stone, ceramics and animal hide surfaces and eventually moved into Europe as a way of creating archival paintings on wood and paper (the hot beeswax, tree resin and pigments last much longer than oils, tempura and other types of painting.)
+It dates back over 2,000 years and has been used by the Egyptians on Sarcophagi and temple paintings; the Greeks and Romans on ceramics and eventually moved into Europe as a way of creating archival paintings on wood and paper (the hot beeswax, tree resin and pigments are naturally archival.)